header

 4. Just an hour by car from Palermo airport – Better Connected!

 On our site you can find a comprehensive list of apartments and properties in Gratteri and Pollina and as you can see, if you’re prepared to cast your eye beyond the ‘1€ houses in Sicily’ gimmick, you can find investments are not only simpler but, in the long run, better value.
+If you are asking yourself if for this kind of purchase you need a solicitor or a surveyor, check this article.
 For less than €70,000 you could find yourself completing both purchase and renovation.
 More details about all the services we can offer, here!

 Compare